fbpx

 • You become more flexible because planks stretch the toes, foot arches, shoulders, collarbone, shoulder blades, and hamstrings.

-• The better mood is also a benefit because with stretching the muscles you release the tension buildup from stress.
+• A better mood is also a benefit because by stretching the muscles you release the tension buildup from stress.
 You help the brain calm its fight-or-flight response.

 How to Perform the Classic Plank